Hisham9995/MechaCar/README.md

 # Study Design: MechaCar vs Competition

 To compare the performance of the MechaCar prototype against the vehicles from the competition, we will perform a statistical analysis  linear regression on city and highway fuel efficiency.
-Gasoline is expensive nowadays, and it is an important feature that many consumers look at when purchasing a new car. based on the following metrics:
+(Gasoline), and it is an important feature that many consumers look at when purchasing a new car. based on the following metrics:

 1) __Fuel efficiency (City and highway) MPG__
 2) __Horse power: 0 to 60 mph" time__